Envirometrix/PredictiveSoilMapping/09-PSM_future.md

 the maps was required to assist users in interpretation and use of any map.

-### Is there a future for conventional terrestrial inventory programs ?
+### Is there a future for conventional terrestrial inventory programs?

 We have asked ourselves, *“can conventional comprehensive soil and similar terrestrial inventory programs be saved or renewed?”*
 The short answer is: probably no, at least not in their present format.